Skip to main content

 1. Make a point to visit the Rijksmuseum

-The largest and best-known of Amsterdam's many museums, the Rijksmuseum is one of the best places to learn about art and history in Amsterdam.
-It houses over 8,000 works of art, including pieces by well-known artists such as Rembrandt, Johannes Vermeer, and Vincent Van Gogh.
-While some of the most recognizable works are by Dutch artists, including Vermeer's The Milkmaid and The Night Watch by Rembrandt, the museum also houses pieces by non-Dutch artists, including El Greco, Francisco Goya, and Jean-Michel Basquiat.
+The largest and best-known of Amsterdam's many museums, the Rijksmuseum is naturally one of the best places to learn about art and history in Amsterdam.
+It houses more than 8,000 works of art, including pieces by well-known artists such as Rembrandt, Johannes Vermeer, and Vincent Van Gogh.

 Insider tip: This museum is incredibly popular, and tickets often sell out well in advance.
 Pre-booking a small-group tour is wise for first-time visitors who want to see the highlights without getting lost.